 These also help damaged hair attain a healthier status, adding shine to most hair types.
 However, the prolonged use of wet hair is not a good idea.

-This type of bristles works best with thicker hair; due to its stiffer nature, these are perfectly able to penetrate thick hair, giving you more control.
+This type of bristle works best with thicker hair; due to its stiffer nature, these are perfectly able to penetrate thick hair, giving you more control.

 It is also recommended if you have dry, frizzier hair.
 It will ensure you get rid of flyaways, frizz, and ugly poufy hair.